mblauth/jdump/README.md

 make it easier to request detailed JVM information for debugging issues on customer sites etc. without needing to brief them on the details of using jcmd or similar tools.

-`jdump -A` for example will provide all supported types of dumps for all running JVMs that it manages to connect to using the Attach API.
+`java -jar jdump -A` for example will provide all supported types of dumps for all running JVMs that it manages to connect to using the
+Attach API.

 ## Supported dump types